X-Vine Models for Multivariate Extremes: Vine decompositions of tail copula densities

-\begin{example}[Trivariate case] By Lemma~\ref{lem:homo}, a trivariate tail copula density $\xdf$ is always an X-vine, and this along any of the three possible regular vine sequences on $\cbr{1,2,3}$.
-Indeed, for the vine sequence determined by $\edges_1 = \cbr{\cbr{1,2},\cbr{2,3}}$, we can for instance write
+\begin{example}[Trivariate case] By Lemma~\ref{lem:homo}, a trivariate tail copula density $\xdf$ is always an X-vine, and this along any of the three possible regular vine sequences on $\cbr{1,2,3}$. \chng{For the vine determined by $\edges_1 = \cbr{\cbr{1,2},\cbr{2,3}}$, for instance, we have}